 Don’t hesitate to reach out for more information, resources, or referrals.

 Connections and Bookings

 Don’t hesitate to reach out by email or phone, or simply contact us using the form, below.
 We look forward to connecting!

 We work on the traditional land of the Anishinaabeg, Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
 This territory is part of the Dish with One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
-We support indigenous sovereignty and the vital role of Indigenous peoples in our world.As part of our commitment to ongoing reconciliation we redistribute 10% of our income to reparation funds and we encourage you to consider ways you can commit to action (money, time and/or energy).
+We support indigenous sovereignty and the vital role of Indigenous peoples in our world.As part of our commitment to ongoing reconciliation we redistribute a portion of our income to reparation funds and we encourage you to consider ways you can commit to action (money, time and/or energy).

 We’re based in Toronto, Canada, under the Toronto Purchase Treaty No.13, and we offer all services virtually wherever you are.